 ADHD and empathy are important topics to cover together.
 For many reading this blog and visiting us here at FastBraiin, ADHD impacts your life.
-Perhaps you have ADHD yourself, or your child does, or your spouse.

-Empathy, on the other hand, impacts 100% of all of our lives.
 Whether we think about it or not, empathy has a large impact on our interactions with others.
 Also, to some extent, most all of us crave empathy from those we love and admire most.

 Empathy plays a significant role in many aspects of lives.
 It possesses an importance in our workplaces.
 If practiced well, empathy can drive better relationships at home.
 In short, we need empathy, and we all need to understand its impact and use.